What is VO₂max, and why does it matter for longevity?

 How Vita uses VO₂max

 Apple Watch estimates VO₂max (as "Cardio Fitness") from your workouts and heart-rate data.
-Vita reads it from Apple Health and makes it a core driver of your Body Age, so you can see how improving your fitness makes your body "younger" over time.
+Vita reads it from Apple Health and makes it a core driver of your Body Age — because cardiorespiratory fitness is the single strongest fitness predictor of healthy lifespan, improving it visibly 'youngs' your Body Age over time, and the AI coach can tell you which kind of training will move it fastest from where you are.

 FAQ